VIDA-NYU/bdi-kit/HOW_TO_RELEASE.md

 git push origin main
 ```

-7. Verify that CI and the publication to TestPyPI completed successfuly and test the package.
+7. Verify that CI and the publication to TestPyPI completed successfully and test the package.
 E.g., using Python 3.10:
 ```bash
 # Create a new venv and activate it
 mkdir /tmp/bdikit-test/ && cd /tmp/bdikit-test/